-- If you can’t remember the last time you changed your thermostat’s battery, now is the best time to do it.
+- If you can’t remember the last time you replaced your thermostat’s battery, now is the best time to do it.

 There’s a common misconception that you can boost your savings by shutting the vents (supply registers) in rooms that aren’t being utilized.
-Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
-This can lead to busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
-What Does a Furnace Tune-Up Include?
+Resist the urge to close too many, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
+This can cause busted blower motors, mold or mildew in your ducts, damage to the compressor, a burst heat exchanger, and other problems.
+What Does a Furnace Tune-Up Include

 4. Is your Furnace Receiving Electricity?

-- Pilot and gas pressure regulating.
-As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to return these elements to their original specifications.
+- Pilot and gas pressure adjustment.
+As part of your tune-up, adjustments should be made to the pilot and gas pressure if needed to restore these elements to OEM specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Many furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational glitches.
+Most furnace filters need to be replaced at least every three months, which can enhance efficiency and prevent operational complications.

 - Written assessment.
 Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next year.
-This valuable information can help you establish the current condition of your furnace and what can be done to lower your energy bills.
+This important information can help you determine the current condition of your furnace and how you can lower your energy bills.

-Switch the thermostat to “on” from “auto” to force the fan to operate.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace could be lacking power.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan turns on, power is working correctly, but if it doesn’t, your furnace could be lacking power.

 5. Is the Furnace Switch Operating Properly?

-All furnaces have a power switch (that resembles a light switch) either on the furnace or on a nearby wall.
+All furnaces have a power switch (that resembles a light switch) either on the furnace or on a wall close by.
 Flip the switch and wait a few minutes to see if it turns the furnace on.
 Also confirm that all access panels and doors on the furnace are completely closed.